3-connected Reduction for Regular Graph Covers: Planar Graphs

 \begin{proof} Recall that a graph is essentially 3-connected if it is a 3-connected graph with attached single pendant edges to some of its vertices.
-If $G$ is essentially 3-connected, then $\Aut(G)$ is a spherical group from Lemmas~\ref{lem:aut_ess_3-conn} and~\ref{lem:aut_3_conn}.
-If $G$ is $K_2$ or $C_n$ with attached single pendant edges, then it is a subgroup of $\gC_2$ or $\gD_n$. \end{proof}
+If $G$ is essentially 3-connected, then $\Aut(G)$ is a spherical group by Mani Theorem~\ref{thm:mani}, Lemma~\ref{lem:aut_ess_3-conn}, and the fact that spherical groups is closed under taking subgroups.
+If $G$ is $K_1$, $K_2$ or $C_n$ with attached single pendant edges, then $\Aut(G)$ is, respectively, trivial, a subgroup of $\gC_2$, or of $\gD_n$. \end{proof}

-\heading{Atoms.} Next, we understand the automorphism groups of atoms.
-For an atom $A$, recall that $\Aut(A)$ is the set-wise stabilizer of $\bo A$ and $\Fix(A)$ is the point-wise stabilizer of $\bo A$.
-See Fig.~\ref{fig:automorphisms_of_atoms} for examples.
-The group $\Aut(A)$ is used in Section~\ref{sec:quotients_of_planar_graphs} to work with quotients of planar graphs.
+Next, we deal with the automorphism groups of planar atoms.
+Let $A$ be a planar atom.
+Recall that $\Autbo{A}$ is the set-wise stabilizer of $\bo A$, and $\Fix(\bo A)$ is the point-wise stabilizer of $\bo A$.
+The following lemma determines $\Autbo{A}$ and $\Fix(\bo A)$; see Fig.~\ref{fig:automorphisms_of_atoms} for examples.